Music Production HND

 Overseas qualifications will be assessed on a case by case basis.

-You will use the latest specialised studio production facilities, featuring a full range of Solid State Logic Technology: 48 Channel SSL Duality Console, SSL AWS948, and the SSL Matrix.
-Each individual workstation also includes an SSL Nucleus and Pro Tools and Logic Pro software.
+You will use the latest specialised studio production facilities, featuring a full range of Solid State Logic Technology: 48 Channel SSL Duality Console, SSL AWS948, and the SSL Nucleus control surfaces.
+Each individual workstation also includes Pro Tools, Logic Pro and Native Instruments software.

 Find out more about the course content, aims and outcomes: Download the Course Specification [PDF]